Antimony51122/Elingling_On_Time/Documentation/source/_build/html/_sources/arch/config_data.rst.txt

                 input.Close();
             }
         }
+    }

 .. warning:: Beware that the ``Application.streamingAssetsPath`` variable corresponds to a certain directory :guilabel:`StreamingAssets` for the convenience to deduct redundant hard-coding.
 However, the :guilabel:`.cvs` file has to be in this directory or otherwise will trigger the exception.

 .. figure:: ../_static/screenshots_unity/streaming_assets.png
     :align: center

+    screenshots of streaming assets path in unity

 As a fallback plan if the stream reading fails, we should always declare default values: